dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-open-ai-nodejs-and-react.md

 They have their own official `Node.js library` and `Python bindings` for integration.

 As a part of this article, I will create a small backend app in NodeJS using `Node.js library` and integrate with frontend by using React framework.
-I will use ` GPT-3 - text-davinci-003` model
+I will use ` GPT-3 - text-davinci-003` model to create Q & A.

 ## NodeJS Backend App
 ### App files and folders structure